Thursday, October 16, 2014

 I finished the article and put it in my "to be saved" items.
 I will read it again someday I am sure.
 It reminds me why I became a nurse, helps to bring back my focus.

-I get up and move back to sorting through the stuff of my life.
+I got up and moved back to sorting through the stuff of my life.